COVID-19 pandemic in the Falkland Islands: November–December 2020

 On 10 November 2020, a new case was discovered.
 The case was from a civilian who was in quarantine.
 A total of four new cases were confirmed during this second wave of the pandemic in the islands until 2 December 2020.
 All four cases were confirmed as recovered on 9 December 2020.
 Six new cases were also confirmed later on 15 December and on 22 December 2020.

 January–February 2021

-On 12 January 2021, the Falkland Islands Government announced that was expected to receive 5,200 doses of the AZD1222 vaccine developed by Oxford University and AstraZeneca during February 2021.
+On 12 January 2021, the Falkland Islands Government announced that it was expected to receive 5,200 doses of the AZD1222 vaccine developed by Oxford University and AstraZeneca during February 2021.
 On 24 February, the islands received their second shipment of doses from the United Kingdom, totaling 2,200 doses of AZD1222.

+June 2022

+On 29 June 2022 the King Edward Memorial Hospital (KEMH) announced that the COVID-19 virus was considered endemic in the Falkland Islands due to low infection rates.
+Patients were no longer required to report symptoms or positive test results to the KEMH.
+Self-quarantining remained advised for symptomatic individuals.

 Statistics

 The chart shows the development of the pandemic starting from 3 April 2020, representing changes in net number of cases, based on the number of cases reported in the Falkland Islands Government reports.